PhD, Experimental Psychology

 Texas Christian University

-Yang Yang is a graduate of the IBR and recently rejoined in January 2020.
+Yang Yang is a graduate of the IBR and joined the IBR as a Research Scientist in January 2020.
 Before returning to the IBR, she served as an Assistant Professor in the Department of Psychology at the University of Louisiana at Lafayette.
-She served as a Principle Investigator on an externally funded project looking at factors associated with health-risk behaviors among young adults.
+She served as a PI on an externally funded project looking at factors associated with health-risk behaviors among young adults.
 Her research interests include substance use treatment for justice-involved individuals, health disparities, and advanced research methodology.
-Yang serves as the project director for Preventing Opioid Use Among Justice-Involved Youth as They Transition to Adulthood: Leveraging Safe Adults (LeSA).
+Yang serves as the Project Director for the LeSA project.

 Selected Advisory and Service Activities

 Journal Reviewer: Behavioral Science and the Law; Child Abuse & Neglect; Contemporary Clinical Trials; Criminal Justice and Behavior; Evaluation and Program Planning; Journal of Substance Abuse Treatment; Journal of Mixed Methods Research; Journal of Offender Rehabilitation; Qualitative Health Research; Substance Abuse Treatment, Prevention, and Policy